kartikkumarofficial/Kartik_Kumar_portfolio/README.md

 ## 📄 Credits

-Credits to the original creator of the website developed by @Iraihan (Raihan Fadli): https://github.com/lraihan/polymorphism
+Credits to the original creator from whose website I have taken inspiration: (Raihan Fadli) https://github.com/lraihan/polymorphism

 ---